CIS national football team: UEFA Euro 1992 squad

 In total, the CIS squad contained seven Russians, eight Ukrainians (one born in Germany), a Georgian, a Belarusian, an Abkhazian, a Circassian, and an Ossetian.
 Caps included games played for the Soviet team as well as the CIS.
 Some players simultaneously played for other national teams such as Kakhaber Tskhadadze (Georgia) and Akhrik Tsveiba (Ukraine).

 Russia qualified for the 1994 FIFA World Cup in the United States with the bulk of the Euro 1992 CIS squad but due to the incident with the Letter of fourteeners in November 1993, Igor Shalimov, Igor Dobrovolsky, Igor Kolyvanov, Sergei Kiriakov, Vasili Kulkov, and Andrei Kanchelskis were excluded from the national team.
 Oleg Salenko and Andrei Ivanov, who also signed the letter, eventually withdrew their signatures.
 Tsveiba and Chernyshov were later called to the Russia national football team.

 Some players resumed their international careers with their respective individual nations; however, many preferred to play for Russia.
-Although almost one third of the team were from Ukraine, only two Ukrainian players ever played for the Ukraine national football team, while another four chose to play for the Russian national team.
+Although almost one third of the team were from Ukraine, only two Ukrainian players (Oleh Kuznetsov and Oleksiy Mykhaylychenko) ever played for the Ukraine national football team, while another four (Akhrik Tsveiba, Andrei Kanchelskis, Sergei Yuran and Viktor Onopko) chose to play for the Russian national team.